About our School / Values and Ethos

 The school has five forms of entry.
 150 pupils are admitted each year from the Feeder First Schools of Charford, Finstall, Stoke Prior, Hanbury and other schools in the local contributory area.
 Many parental preferences are also made from outside the catchment area.
 The majority of children, having attained their 13th birthday in the school year, normally transfer to South Bromsgrove High School, one of two High Schools in the town.

-New, purpose built accommodation and a significant refurbishment programme has meant that Aston Fields is now one of the best equipped middle schools in Worcestershire with excellent specialist teaching facilities in addition to high quality classroom accommodation.
+New, purpose built accommodation and a significant refurbishment programme has meant that Aston Fields Middle School is now one of the best equipped middle schools in Worcestershire with excellent specialist teaching facilities in addition to high quality classroom accommodation.
 Year 5 pupils benefit from a purpose built classroom block adjacent to their own playground.

 Information and Communication Technology facilities have seen recent rapid expansion and, in addition to designated networked suites of computers within the school, pupils have access to PC’s, multimedia and interactive white boards throughout their four years in the school.